bagdeabhishek/TweetCrawlMultiThreaded/README.md

 that to a Thread pool model.
 One of the reasons I suspect the original implementation ballooned in memory was because of threads running in loop.
 As the threads never ended before the crawling handles were exhausted I think GC wasn't kicking in.
 So instead, we move to a Thread pool model where the threads run and crawl each handle and after they are done they are released to the pool.
 Hopefully this should resolve the issues with memory.

+### Migrating to MultiProcess model
+Given that the Multithreaded model for our crawler is always going to be handicapped by the GIL of python.
+I thought it'd be better if I move the crawler to a multithreaded model.
+Since we have already moved to the thread pool model the change is simple as changin one line in the code.
+The only problem is this breaks the crawler for MacOS due to a known [limitation](https://stackoverflow.com/questions/55286016/python-is-crashing-due-to-libdispatch-crashing-child-thread) of Mac OS.
+I'll probably create a separate branch for the Mac OS